 None of the members of the Compensation Committee is, or has at any time during the past fiscal year been, an officer or employee of the Company or had any relationship requiring disclosure under Item 404 of Regulation S-K. None of the members of the Compensation Committee, other than Dr. Mendlein, has formerly been an officer of the Company.
-Dr. Mendlein served as our Chief Executive Officer from February 2011 to February 2012, and Dr. Rastetter served as our interim Chief Executive Officer from February to October 2012.
+Dr. Mendlein served as our Chief Executive Officer from February 2011 to February 2012.
 None of our executive officers serve, or in the past fiscal year, have served as a member of the Board of Directors or Compensation Committee of any other entity that has one or more executive officers serving as a member of our Board of Directors or Compensation Committee.